ansys/pyaedt/doc/source/API/Post.rst

     ...

-AEDT Report Management
+AEDT report management
 ~~~~~~~~~~~~~~~~~~~~~~
-AEDT provides great fleaxibility in reports.
+AEDT provides great flexibility in reports.
-PyAEDT has developed classess for manipulating any report property.
+PyAEDT has classes for manipulating any report property.

 .. note::